connexcs/docs/docs/customer/auth.md

         :material-menu-right: **`SMPP`**: SMPP, for SMS, is not currently supported.

-    + **IP Whitelist**: Enter specific IPs, or use CIDR notation to specify an entire subnet.
+    + **IP Whitelist**: Enter specific IPs or use CIDR notation to specify an entire subnet.
     + **NAT/SIP Ping**: Set behavior of pings sent from ConnexCS back to the customer through their firewall to their UAC.
 This helpful when there are remote agents connecting into the switch.

         :material-menu-right: **`Disabled`**: No pings are sent